IBMStreams/sample.netflow/README.md

 # sample.netflow

+This repository contains artifacts for 2 different applications [Netflow Map Viewer Application](README.md#netflow-map-viewer-application) and the [Netflow To Database Application](README.md#netflow-to-database-application).

-This sample collects and aggregates network traffic data from IP routers or L3 switches.
+Both applications collect and aggregate network traffic data from IP routers or L3 switches.
-The Netflow Collector parses Netflow messages and aggregates the transferred data sizes per source/destination/protocol.
+The Netflow messages are parsed and the data volume is aggregated.
+The transferred data volumes per source/destination/protocol-group is transferred from the collector job to the viewer or store job.
 The aggregation time interval can be configured.
-The Netflow Viewer visualizes the aggregated data, including the geographical locations of source and destination.
+The Netflow Map Viewer Application visualizes the aggregated data, including the geographical locations of source and destination.

-This repository contains artifacts for 2 different applications [NetflowSample](README.md#netflow-sample) and the [NetflowDemo](README.md#netflow-demo).
+The Netflow To Database Application stores the aggregated data into a database.

-## Netflow Sample
+## Netflow Map Viewer Application

-The Netflow Sample is a is simple out of the box running demonstration for an application that collects network statistics and presents them centrally in a web display.
-The Netflow Sample is composed of 2 jobs; the `NetflowCollector` and the `NetflowViewer`.
+The Netflow Map Viewer Application is a is simple out of the box running demonstration for an application that collects network statistics and presents them centrally in a web display.
+The Netflow Map Viewer Application is composed of 2 jobs; the `NetflowViewerCollector` and the `NetflowViewer`.

-### NetflowCollector
+### NetflowViewerCollector

-* The `NetflowCollector` collects the Netflow data from the Edge devices, makes the first data aggregation and transmits the data to `NetflowViewer`.
+* The `NetflowViewerCollector` collects the Netflow data from the Edge devices, makes the first data aggregation and transmits the data to `NetflowViewer`.
-* The connection from `NetflowCollector` to `NetflowViewer` is currently a HTTP Post and requires the Endpoint-Monitor application in Cloud Pak for Data.
+* The connection from `NetflowViewerCollector` to `NetflowViewer` is currently a HTTP Post and requires the Endpoint-Monitor application in Cloud Pak for Data.

 ### NetflowViewer